Amid frosty ties, Imran Khan reiterates need for dialogue with India

-Bishkek [Kyrgyzstan], Jun 13 (ANI): Pakistan Prime Minister Imran Khan on Thursday reiterated the need to resolve all outstanding issues with India through dialogue, which, he said, is the only way to sort out differences, amid spiralling tensions between the two neighbouring countries.
+Bishkek [Kyrgyzstan], Jun 14 (ANI): Pakistan Prime Minister Imran Khan has reiterated the need to resolve all outstanding issues with India through dialogue, which, he said, is the only way to sort out differences, amid spiralling tensions between the two neighbouring countries.

-Khan, who is in Bishkek for the two-day SCO Summit, told Radio Pakistan in an interview that there is no way the two countries should think of resolving issues through military means.
+Khan, who is in Bishkek for the two-day SCO Summit, told Sputnik in an interview on Thursday that there is no way the two countries should think of resolving issues through military means, reported Radio Pakistan.

 He reiterated that both New Delhi and Islamabad should come to the negotiating table to resolve the Kashmir issue.